Skip to content

 • Restart: systemctl restart ollama

-• Enable: systemctl enable ollama
+• Enable on Boot: systemctl enable ollama

-Open-WebUI Container
+Open-WebUI Container:

 • Start: docker start open-webui